Licensed under

 You will find a spattering of slightly unfamiliar use of English throughout.
 I have deliberately used terms (such as relationality, mutuality, meaning-making) that imply a mobile process rather than a fixed “thing”.
 [1]

-Because the Living body is not a thing – it is a continuous process from well before the moment of the first spark of cell division to well after the last breath leaves the mouth.
+Because the Living body-mind is not a thing – it is a continuous process from well before the moment of the first spark of cell division to well after the last breath leaves the mouth.

 Life exhibits a continuity in which, like a river, the overt appearance hardly varies, but everything continuously changes and adapts.
 It finds its optimum position in the Landscape it flows through; occupies a position between the soft moist darkness of the Earth and the brightness of the sky and Heavens, reflecting the light from an infinity of stars; and finds companionship in everything else living.